 - A stipend of $600 / week ($6000 total)

 - Summer housing on the Montana Tech campus

 - Travel reimbursement to and from Butte (up to $1000)

 The weeks will largely consist of faculty led laboratory based research, but numerous group activities are planned.
-These include field trips that explore environmental concepts around Montana, including an alpine meadow impaced by climate change, locations with engineered solutions to environmental problems, the world infamous Berkeley Pit, and Yellowstone National Park.
+These include field trips that explore environmental concepts around Montana, including a trip to a modern active mining operation and the world infamous Berkeley Pit, an abandoned ghost town to view the lasting consequences of environmental degradation, and the unique pristine thermal pools of Yellowstone National Park.
 It is expected that many students will not have substantial prior research experience.
 Students will participate in trainings and workshops that cover laboratory safety, research ethics, and numerous professional development opportunities.
 When combined with the individual research project, students completing this program will be well positioned for a career in an environmentally focused field.

 For more information on individual research projects, please visit the participating faculty information page.